 Companies are sharing important safety guidelines.
 Ways to stay safe during a crisis.
 How we can help each other while we’re forced to be apart.
 Inspirational stories to get us through the hard times.

 The point is, sharing the right personalized content at the right time is what separates a good customer experience from a great one.
-Knowing what you’re publishing down the road means you can pivot future content to reflect current events.
+Knowing what you’re publishing down the road means you can pivot future content to reflect current events, and it’s easier to plan and schedule your posts with a social media calendar filled with major holidays as well as great engagement opportunities for hashtag holidays.

 Using a social media content calendar gives you the opportunity to create a plan that enhances your customer’s experiences in light of what’s happening in the world around them.